james-sy-git/Contract-OCR/README.md

 v1.3.0: Integrated "lock-out" to disable buttons when parser is running

-v2.0.0: Added three-clause ("greatest hits") functionality and ability to read clauses between page breaks
+v2.0.0 (UR): Added three-clause ("greatest hits") functionality and ability to read clauses between page breaks